 In my work, I investigate self-awareness and self-organising properties for autonomous computational systems.
 This includes learning, decision making, and coordination in self-organised and self-adaptive systems, especially in rapidly changing environments.
-In this context, I am also interested in modelling behaviour, goals, and interaction of collectives and adapt those during runtime according to the current situation.
+In this context, I am also interested in modelling behaviour, goals, and interaction of collectives using Digital Twins and adapt those during runtime according to the current situation.
 I draw inspiration for my computational methods in systems biology, developmental psychology, and problem solving in nature.

 Online Multi-object k-coverage with Mobile Smart Cameras